vibbits/training-material/topics/data-management-plans/tutorials/0-Introduction/tutorial.md

 ## FAIR Data

 ### Introduction
-FAIR stands for ‘Findable, Accessible, Interoperable, and Reusable’.
+FAIR stands for 'Findable, Accessible, Interoperable, and Reusable'.
 The FAIR data principles act as an international guideline for the result of high-quality data management.

 With the increase in volume, complexity and creation speed of data, humans are more and more relying on computational support for dealing with data.
 The principles were defined with the focus on machine-actionability, i.e. the capacity of computational systems to find, access, interoperate and reuse data with none or minimal human intervention.